martinmo/dynvoke-jmh-benchmark/results.md

 ### Invoke instructions

+JDK 1.8.0_144, VM 25.144-b01:

     Benchmark                         (n)  Mode  Cnt   Score   Error  Units RecursiveFibonacci.invokedynamic   20  avgt   20  52,400 ± 0,980  us/op
     RecursiveFibonacci.invokestatic    20  avgt   20  42,223 ± 1,175  us/op

+JDK 9, VM 9+181:

+    Benchmark                         (n)  Mode  Cnt   Score   Error  Units RecursiveFibonacci.invokedynamic   20  avgt   20  42,021 ± 0,745  us/op
+    RecursiveFibonacci.invokestatic    20  avgt   20  41,547 ± 0,727  us/op

 Observations:

-* The `fib()` version using `invokedynamic` is 24% slower than the `invokestatic` version.
+* JDK 1.8 VM: the `fib()` variant using `invokedynamic` is 24% slower than the `invokestatic` variant.
+* JDK 9 VM: the `invokedynamic` variant is only 1% slower.

 ### Interpretation

 The good performance of the reflective lookup API in comparison to the new `java.lang.invoke` comes a bit unexpected, but obviously this API has been optimized over the years.
-One caveat is that all measurements